onealexharms/painscale/README.md

 Sticking with the acronym pattern, this one gets to be the ME-SAPS, I suppose.

 This one is also very personal.
-During a diffierent sort of difficult period, I was wishing I had a simlilar scale for mental and emotional pain.
-The ME-SAPS is based on the physical scale, and adapted from my own experinece (and that of a friend or two).
+During a different sort of difficult period, I was wishing I had a similar scale for mental and emotional pain.
+The ME-SAPS is based on the physical scale, and adapted from my own experience (and that of a friend or two).

 ## How you can use them